Graduate FAQ

 What is the process for transferring courses in to the program taken at another University?

-First, you should speak with the Director of Graduate Studies to make certain that these courses can be applied to your degree.
-Once that is determined, you and your advisor will complete “The Request for Transfer Credit” form, available in the English Office of Graduate Studies.
-The form must be approved by the Director of Graduate Studies who then sends it on to the Graduate School for approval.
+First, you should speak with the Director of Graduate Studies in the English Department to make certain that these courses can be applied to your degree.
+Once that is determined, then the English Department’s Office of Graduate Studies will prepare and submit a transfer credit request form on your behalf to the ECU Graduate School for final review and approval.

-I was enrolled in another Graduate Program at ECU and want to transfer credits to the MA in English.
-What is the process for transferring Degree Graduate courses from ECU?
+I was enrolled in another graduate program at ECU and want to transfer credits to the MA in English.
+What is the process for transferring graduate degree courses from ECU?

 First, you should speak with you advisor to make certain that these courses can be applied to your degree.
 Once that is determined, you or your advisor should speak with the Director of Graduate Studies.
 Once you receive approval for the DGS, you and your advisor will complete the advising check sheet that will include those courses.
 NOTE: the DGS and you advisor will determine the number of degree credit hours to be applied to your program.

-What is the process for transferring non-degree graduate courses from ECU?
+What is the process for transferring non-degree graduate courses from ECU into a graduate program?

 Can Non-English non-graduate courses be applied to my program?